|Born||in Trier, Grand Duchy of the Lower Rhine, Prussia [now Rhineland-Palatinate, Germany]|

 Mini Bio (1)

-Karl Heinrich Marx was born on May 5, 1818, into a wealthy family in Tier, Germany.
+Karl Heinrich Marx was born on May 5, 1818, in Trier, then Kingdom of Prussia, German Confederation.
 His father, Hershel Mordechai, was the son of a rabbi.
 Karl converted to Lutheran Christianity because Jews were not allowed to practice law.
 He graduated from the Trier Gymnasium, then studied law at the University of Bonn, where he was briefly a president of the Trier Tavern Club.
 He transfered to the Fridrich-Wilhelms-Universitat in Berlin, from which he graduated in 1841 with a doctorate in philosophy.
 He abandoned a university career and became an editor of a liberal newspaper, "Rheinische Zeitung", in Cologne.
 A year later the paper was shut down by the Prussian government.
 Marx moved to France, where he wrote "Zur Judenfrage" ("On the Jewish Question", 1843), a critique of civil rights in his time.

 In Paris Marx met Friedrich Engels.
 Engels was the son of a wealthy capitalist and supported Marx throughout his life.
 Together they developed the communist ideology.
 Police forced him to leave Paris and he moved with Engels to Brussels.
 There he developed the materialist conception of history and wrote "The German Ideology" and "The Poverty of Philosophy", which was a critique of Pierre-Joseph Proudhon's socialist thought.
 On February 21, 1848, Marx and Engels published "The Communist Manifesto", which called for revolution instead of reforms.
 It described all human history as a class struggle.
 It was commissioned by the Communist League of German emigrants in London.
 Marx himself was active in London.